Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Model Hamiltonian and mean-field setup

-where we fix the gauge with ${t_{ij} = \pm t}$ (see Fig.~\ref{fig: pi_flux_gauge}) such that a $\pi$-flux through each unit cell is presented, and we have used $\tilde{J}_{\perp}$ and $\tilde{J}_{z}$ to distinguish from the original bare couplings.
-The original XXZ spin model can be obtained from $H_{\text{MF}}$ by reserving the parton mean-field decoupling from the spinon hopping~\cite{PhysRevB.38.745}.
-Or more intuitively, one can think as follows.
-The Hilbert space constraint can be imposed with a Hubbard-$U$-like interaction, and the physical spin model can be effectively recovered by doing a second-order perturbation of the spinon hopping.
-The resulting model should be a XXZ spin model with ${J_{\perp} = \tilde{J}_{\perp} +4t^2/U}$ and ${J_{z} = \tilde{J}_{z} +4t^2/U}$.
+where we fix the gauge with ${t_{ij} = \pm t}$ (see Fig.~\ref{fig: fig1}(b)) such that a $\pi$-flux through each unit cell is presented, and we have used $\tilde{J}_{\perp}$ and $\tilde{J}_{z}$ to distinguish them from the original bare couplings.
+The chemical potential $\mu$ is introduced to enforce the fermion number occupation such that 1/2-filling is obtained on average.
+The spinon hopping parameter $t$ can be regarded as the energy unit.
+While the chemical potential $\mu$ can be fixed by the fermion filling, the parameters $\tilde{J}_{\perp}$ and $\tilde{J}_{z}$ can be determined self-consistently by making sure that the mean-field theory yields the given antiferromagnetic supersolid orders.

+The procedure is briefly described here.
+From the mean-field Hamiltonian, one can obtain the spinon mean-field ground state by filling the fermionic spinons up to the spinon Fermi energy ($E_{\text F}$), and the ground state is given as

+where $\epsilon_j $ refers to the spinon energy for the $j$-th spinon.
+In reality, one should label the spinon with the crystal momentum, the band/sublattice indices, and the spin flavor.
+One can further perform the Gutzwiller projection to further improve the wavefunction.
+Here, we are content with the mean-field treatment and aim for a phenomenological description.
+The magnetic order is then computed as

+where the left are the input order parameters, and the right are the expectation values of the corresponding spin operators with respect to the mean-field ground state.
+The operator hat symbol is introduced explicitly to be distinguished from the left order parameters.
+With the global U(1) symmetry, the above equations can be reduced to two equations with one for the in-plane component and the other for the $z$ component.
+The two parameters $\tilde{J}_{\perp}$ and $\tilde{J}_{z}$ can thus be determined.
+Thus, at the mean-field level $H_{\text{MF}}$ describes a $\pi$-flux U(1) DSL with the antiferromagnetic supersolid order, i.e. the precursory DSL in the terminology of Sec.~\ref{sec1}.

+The original XXZ spin model can be obtained from $H_{\text{MF}}$ by imposing the local Hilbert space constraint of having one spinon per site that leads to precisely the Hilbert space of the microscopic spin model.
+This can be effectively achieved by introducing a strong onsite Hubbard-$U$-like interaction.
+The spin model can be effectively recovered by doing a second-order perturbation of the spinon hopping~\cite{PhysRevB.38.745}.
+The resulting model is of the XXZ form with ${J_{\perp} = \tilde{J}_{\perp} +4t^2/U}$ and ${J_{z} = \tilde{J}_{z} +4t^2/U}$.